This tahini cake is made with a raspberry filling and tahini frosting, then decorated with fun candy, sesame snacks, and fresh raspberries.

 To make the cake layers

 - Preheat the oven to 350ºF.
-Butter, flour, and line with parchment three 6-inch cake pans (Wilton on Amazon)
+Butter, flour, and line with parchment three 6x2-inch (15x5-cm) round cake pans (Wilton on Amazon)

 - Whisk together the flour, baking powder, and salt.
 This is my favourite whisk on Amazon.